andrewbolster/andrewbolster.github.io/_posts/2018-10-23-unfeeling-fire.md

 ![](/img/aini/Slide05.png)

-This.
+This...

 AI is dangerous and if we give the military half a chance, they’ll get cocky, think they know better and can control it, but sooner or later someone will mess up and pandoras box, once opened, will kill us all.

 ![](/img/aini/Slide06.png)

 Because that’s the story right?
-It’s been the centrepiece of science fiction for decades; humanity is snuffed out or supplanted by it’s own creation, the ultimate combination of Icarus and Oedipus tales
+It’s been the centrepiece of science fiction for decades; humanity is snuffed out or supplanted by it’s own creation, the ultimate combination of [Icarus](https://en.wikipedia.org/wiki/Icaru) and [Oedipus](https://en.wikipedia.org/wiki/Oedipus) tales

 ![](/img/aini/Slide07.png)

-Well, for the next few minutes I’m going to try and show you a bit of what I found behind the curtain while I was working on my PhD, where I was fortunate enough to be part of a joint UK and French defence research programme specifically assessing how to integrate autonomy and autonomous systems into modern defence operations.
+Well, for the next few minutes I’m going to try and show you a bit of what I found behind the curtain while I was working on my [PhD](https://github.com/andrewbolster/thesis/releases/tag/v1.0), where I was fortunate enough to be part of [a joint UK and French defence research programme](https://en.wikipedia.org/wiki/Lancaster_House_Treaties) specifically assessing how to integrate autonomy and autonomous systems into modern defence operations.

 ![](/img/aini/Slide08.png)

-As part of my research I spent time developing protocols for assessing security and safety in maritime autonomy while seconded to the Defence Science and Technology Lab in Portsdown West and Porton Down, which is kinda our version of DARPA but not quite,
+As part of my research I spent time developing protocols for assessing security and safety in maritime autonomy while seconded to the [Defence Science and Technology Lab](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory) in Portsdown West and Porton Down, which is kinda our version of [DARPA](https://www.darpa.mil/) but not quite,

-Additionally I got to work with the **National Physical Laboratory** in Teddington, developing advanced localisation systems for autonomous fleets,
+Additionally I got to work with the [National Physical Laboratory](http://www.npl.co.uk/) in Teddington, developing advanced localisation systems for autonomous fleets,

-Later I undertook research at NATO’s Centre for Maritime Research and Experimentation in Italy, developing open communication protocols between different autonomous submarines.
+Later I undertook research at [NATO’s Centre for Maritime Research and Experimentation](https://www.cmre.nato.int/) in Italy, developing open communication protocols between different autonomous submarines.

 So I’ve spent a bit of time working in the area of understanding how developments in autonomous systems are being assessed and validated by the defence establishment.